top of page

 At first glance, it might seem obvious.
 If a product sells for more than it costs, it should be profitable.

-But in reality, selling on Amazon is far more nuanced.
+But in reality, selling on Amazon is far more nuanced, especially when most Amazon product research is done the wrong way.

 A product can look profitable on paper and still lose money once competition, Amazon FBA fees, and Buy Box dynamics come into play.
 That is why experienced Amazon sellers rely on structured analysis instead of assumptions.